 Archdiocesean Catholic Schools

 As of January 2010, five schools are now members of the Archdiocese of Anchorage Catholic School System.
 You are encouraged to learn more about these schools by calling to request information, asking for a personal tour or just visiting their websites.
-A link is also available through this site.
+Visit our Catholic School Directory.